s1vax/Meshtastic/README.md

    - Here we begin with the sub-section of `MQTT Config` where we should have:
        - `MQTT enabled` activated
        - `Address`, `Username` y `Password`.
 These form the ID of the map server we want to join, that is, where we want our node to appear.
-We can only make our node appear on one Mestatastic map, out of the many created by the community.
+We can only make our node appear on one Meshtastic map, out of the many created by the community.
 For example, I recommend these ones:

            <p align="center">
            <img width="400" height="300" alt="WhatsApp Image 2026-05-01 at 22 02 29" src="https://github.com/user-attachments/assets/ff036fab-0aab-46e9-b9fe-f95e073111b9" />